DevTk.AI

 Rate limits.
 Most providers impose requests-per-minute (RPM) and tokens-per-minute (TPM) limits on lower tiers.
 OpenAI and Anthropic both require usage history or prepayment to unlock higher rate limits.
 If your app needs burst capacity, budget for a higher tier or prepaid credits.

 Cached input pricing.
 Anthropic offers prompt caching for Claude, where repeated system prompts are charged at a reduced rate after the first call.
-OpenAI has a similar cached input price for GPT-4.1 and GPT-5.
-If your system prompt is long and reused across requests, caching can cut input costs by 50-90%.
+OpenAI has cached input prices for GPT-5.5, GPT-5.4, GPT-5.2-Codex, and other current models.
+DeepSeek V4 and Xiaomi MiMo now publish separate cache-hit prices; DeepSeek V4 Flash cached input is $0.0028/M, which can make repeated agent context far cheaper than a naive table estimate.

 Batch API discounts.
 OpenAI’s Batch API offers 50% off for non-real-time workloads (24-hour turnaround).
 Anthropic’s Message Batches API provides similar discounts.
 If your use case allows asynchronous processing — think data labeling, content generation, or bulk analysis — always use batch endpoints.